U.S. Department Of Transportation Figures Show 12 Percent Rise In Auto Accident Fatalities In 2021

 Obviously, a personal injury lawsuit can never return a loved one lost to a fatal accident.
 But the negligent party can be made to pay damages as a small measure of compensation for the family’s financial and emotional losses.
 A lawsuit also helps send a message that reckless and negligent behavior on the public roadways will not be tolerated.

-So if you have recently lost a family member in a car or truck accident and need legal guidance on what steps to take next, contact the Pompano Beach wrongful death attorneys at the Leifer Law Firm today.
+So if you have recently lost a family member in a car or truck accident and need legal guidance on what steps to take next, contact the Pompano Beach wrongful death attorneys at Leifer & Ramirez today.
 We offer free initial consultations to potential clients in the Fort Lauderdale, West Palm Beach, Delray Beach, Boca Raton, Boynton Beach communities.
 So call us today if you would like to speak with a member of our personal injury team.